-Michelle F. Moseley Counseling, PLLC
+Michelle F. Moseley Counseling

 The Church Rejected Me

 The title of this post came from a statement made by someone in a recent conversation about spiritual abuse and religious trauma.
-The concept of being rejected by the church struck a chord with me, and the individual who made the statement gave me permission to share it and explore it more here.
+The concept of being rejected by the church struck a chord with me, and the individual who made the statement (not a client) gave me permission to share it and explore it more here.

 I spent many years heavily involved in Christian circles, mostly evangelical Christian circles.
 I’ve heard the discussion that’s often had about folks who leave those circles.
 I’ve heard/read about the recent sermons and talks given regarding the “fad” of deconstruction.
 I’ve walked my own path of questioning beliefs and systems, acknowledging abuses of power where I was both a victim and a perpetrator, and of being the topic of conversation when I chose to assert more helpful boundaries for myself.